RedisLabs/redislabs-docs/content/rs/administering/_index.md

 {{% note %}}
-In addition to using the RS web UI to manage the cluster, you can also access cluster operations through the cluster REST API.
+In addition to using the RS web UI to manage the cluster, you can also do cluster operations with the cluster REST API.

 To access the cluster REST API documentation, either: